soramimi/guilty/README.md

 By default, Guilty looks for Git repositories in `/mnt/git`.
 If you need to change this location, modify the `GitRepositoryRoot` constant in the source code before building.

-The hostname used for Git clone URLs defaults to `localhost` but can be customized.
+The hostname used for Git clone URLs defaults to `localhost` but can be customized using a meta tag in the HTML templates.

 ## Usage

 Once running, access the web interface at: http://localhost:8000

 From there you can:
-- Browse existing repositories
+- Browse existing repositories organized by groups
+- Filter repositories by group
-- Create new repositories
+- Create new repositories within specific groups
 - View file contents
 - Delete repositories

+## Repository Groups

+Guilty organizes repositories into groups:
+- Groups are represented by subdirectories in the `/mnt/git` directory
+- The default group is `git`
+- Groups with special characters (except `-` and `_`) are excluded
+- The group `git-shell-commands` is specifically excluded
+- Repository URLs follow the pattern: `git@hostname:group/repository.git`

 ## Development